 Adoption is a legal and social process, where a parent-child relationship is established and provides the stability, safety and security children need.
-Through the Children’s Aid Societies, all adoptions are public adoptions.
-Public adoptions involve ongoing communication and contact between the birth parent(s) and the adoptive child.
+Through the Children’s Aid Societies, all adoptions are open adoptions.
+Open adoptions involve ongoing communication and contact between the birth parent(s) and the adoptive child.
 This can be in the form of letters, emails, phone calls or visits.
 The amount of contact is negotiated and varies from one adoption to another.
-Public adoption is good for the adopted child, as it allows him or her to learn more about his/her origin and background.
+Open adoption is good for the adopted child, as it allows him or her to learn more about his/her origin and background.

 The Children’s Aid Society of Ottawa places approximately 70 children into adoptive homes every year.
 Most of these children have been removed from their homes due to maltreatment.